K. Provisions, Contingent Liabilities and Contingent Assets

 1. Company as a Lessee

-The Company applies a single recognition and measurement approach for all leases, except for shortterm leases and leases of low-value assets.
+The Company applies a single recognition and measurement approach for all leases, except for short-term leases and leases of low-value assets.
 The Company recognises lease liabilities to make lease payments and right-of-use assets representing the right to use the underlying assets.

 i) Right-of-use assets

-The Company recognises right-of-use assets at the commencement date of the lease (i.e., the date the underlying asset is available for use).
+The Company recognises right-of-use assets at the commencement date of the lease (i.e, the date the underlying asset is available for use).
 Right-of-use assets are measured at cost, less any accumulated depreciation and impairment losses, and adjusted for any remeasurement of lease liabilities.
-The cost of right-of-use assets includes the amount of lease liabilities recognised, initial direct costs incurred, and lease payments made at or before the commencement date less any lease incentives received.
-Right-of-use assets are depreciated on a straight-line basis over the shorter of the lease term and the estimated useful lives of the assets.
+The cast of right- of-use assets includes the amount of lease liabilities recognised, initial direct costs incurred, and lease payments made at or before the commencement date less any lease incentives received.

-If ownership of the leased asset transfers to the Company at the end of the lease term or the cost reflects the exercise of a purchase option, depreciation is calculated using the estimated useful life of the asset.
+If ownership of the leased asset transfers to the Company at the end of the lease term or the cost reflects the exercise of a purchase option, depreciation is calculoted using the estimated useful life of the asset.
 The right-of-use assets are also subject to impairment.

 ii) Lease Liabilities

 At the commencement date of the lease, the Company recognises lease liabilities measured at the present value of lease payments to be made over the lease term.
-The lease payments include fixed payments (including in substance fixed payments) less any lease incentives receivable, variable lease payments that depend on an index or a rate, and amounts expected to be paid under residual value guarantees.
-The lease payments also include the exercise price of a purchase option reasonably certain to be exercised by the Company and payments of penalties for terminating the lease, if the lease term reflects the Company exercising the option to terminate.
-Variable lease payments that do not depend on an index or a rate are recognised as expenses (unless they are incurred to produce inventories) in the period in which the event or condition that triggers the payment occurs.
+The lease payments include fixed payments (including in substance fixed payments) less any lease incentives receivable, variable lease payments that depend an an index or a rate, and amounts expected ta be paid under residual value guarantees.
+The lease payments also include the exercise price of a purchase option reasonably certain to be exercised by the Company and

-for loan given) and settlement occurs in cash.
+The sales to and purchases from related parties are made on terms equivalent to those that prevail in arm's length transactions.
+Outstanding balances at the year-end are unsecured and interest free (except for loan given) and settlement occurs in cash.
 This assessment for impairment of receivables relating to amounts owed by related parties is undertaken each financial year through examining the financial position of the related parties.

 34. Segment information

 The Company's business activities fall within a single operating segment viz.
-"Digital Technology Services (DiGiSPICE)" and accordingly, the disclosure requirement of Indian Accounting Standard (Ind AS-108) 'Operating Segments' prescribed under Section 133 of the Companies Act, 2013 read with the relevant Rules issued thereunder is not applicable.
+"Digital Technology Services (DiGiSPICE)" and accordingly, the disclosure requirement of Indian Accounting Standard (ind AS-108) 'Operating Segments' prescribed under Section 133 of the Companies Act, 2013 read with the relevant Rules issued thereunder is not applicable.

 35. Share-based payments